nooboobhuh/obs-studio/docs/sphinx/scripting.rst

 option, which will bring up the scripting dialog.
 Scripts can be added, removed, and reloaded in real time while the program is running.

-**NOTE:** To use Python on Windows or macOS, you must download and install a Python version that matches your OBS architecture.
-Then, in the scripting dialog, you must set the path to the Python install in the "Python Settings" tab.
+**NOTE:** On windows, currently only Python 3.6 is supported.
+To use Python on windows, you must download and install Python 3.6.x "x86-64" for OBS 64bit (64bit is the default), or Python 3.6.x "x86" if using OBS 32bit.
+Then, in the scripting dialog, you must set the path to the Python 3.6.x install in the "Python Settings" tab.

 All API bindings are provided through the **obspython** module in Python, and the **obslua** module in Lua.